 Tradition the beliefs and practices of the Church that are passed down from one generation to the next under the guidance of the Holy Spirit.
 What Christ entrusted to the apostles was handed on to others both orally and in writing.
-Tradition and Scripture together make up the single deposit of the Word of God, which remains present and active in the Church. transubstantiation the unique transformation of the bread and wine in the Eucharist into the Body and Blood of the risen Jesus Christ, while retaining its physical appearance as bread and wine venial sin a choice we make that weakens our relationship with God or with other people.
-Venial sin wounds and lessens the divine life in us.
-If we make no effort to do better, venial sin can lead to more serious sin.
-Through our participation in the Eucharist, venial sin is forgiven, strengthening our relationship with God and with others.
+Tradition and Scripture together make up the single deposit of the Word of God, which remains present and active in the Church. transubstantiation the unique transformation of the bread and wine in the Eucharist into the Body and Blood of the risen Jesus Christ, while retaining its physical appearance as bread and wine understanding one of the seven Gifts of the Holy Spirit.
+This gift helps us make the right choices in life and in our relationships with God and others.

 Trinity the mystery of the existence of God in three Persons-the Father, the Son, and the Holy Spirit.
-Each is God, whole and entire.
+Each Person is God, whole and entire.
 Each is distinct only in the relationship of each to the others.